SilentVoid13/Silent_Packer/README.md

 Silent_Crypt is a very basic and common packer, encrypting the code section from the binary (`.text`) and decrypting it before executing it.
 This technique can be used to obfuscate the binary code to bypass antivirus or to make reverse engineering harder.
 Packers can also be used to compress a binary to reduce its size.

-You can find a good stackoverflow post [here](https://reverseengineering.stackexchange.com/questions/1779/what-are-the-different-types-of-packers).
+You can find a more detailed stackoverflow post [here](https://reverseengineering.stackexchange.com/questions/1779/what-are-the-different-types-of-packers).

+## File formats

+Silent_Crypt currently supports the following file formats :

+- ELF64
+- PE32+

+Support for PE32 and ELF32 should arrive soon.

 ## Cipher methods

 Silent_Crypt currently supports the following cipher methods :

 - XOR

-- AES
+Support for AES encryption should arrive soon.

 ## Encryption methods